Xaristrike/TheSatiricalScrollNewsletter/README.md

 ## DISCLAIMER

-### The news headlines and content are AI generated and do not reflect the real view of individuals and events in them.
+### All our news headlines and news content is AI generated and does not reflect the real view of any individuals and events.